donovan-h-parks/CompareM/README.md

-# AAI
+# CompareM

-Calculates the amino acid identity (AAI) between prokaryotic genomes based on putative orthologous genes identified through reciprocal best blast hits as outlined in:

-KT Konstantinidis and JM Tiedje.
-Towards a Genome-Based Taxonomy for Prokaryotes.
-J Bacteriol.
-Sep 2005.
-187(18): 6258-6264.
+[This project is in active development and not currently recommended for public use.]

+CompareM is a comparative genomics tools.
+It provides statistics for individual genomes (e.g., GC content, coding density) and across groups of genomes (e.g., amino acid identity; core, dispensible, and unique gene sets).

 ## Install

 The simplest way to install this package is through pip:
-> sudo pip install aai
+> sudo pip install comparem

-This package requires numpy to be installed, and Prodigal (http://prodigal.ornl.gov/) and blastp to be on your path.
+This package requires numpy to be installed and makes use of the follow bioinformatic packages:

+CheckM relies on several other software packages, please consider also citing:

+* [prodigal](http://prodigal.ornl.gov/): Hyatt D, Locascio PF, Hauser LJ, Uberbacher EC.
+2012.
+Gene and translation initiation site prediction in metagenomic sequences. <i>Bioinformatics</i> 28: 2223-2230.
+* [blast+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download): Camacho C, Coulouris G, Avagyan V, Ma N, Papadopoulos J, Bealer K, Madden TL.
+2009.
+BLAST+: architecture and applications. <i>BMC Bioinformatics</i> 10:421: doi: 10.1186/1471-2105-10-421.

 ## Cite

-If you find this package useful, please cite this git repository (https://github.com/dparks1134/aai)
+If you find this package useful, please cite this git repository (https://github.com/dparks1134/CompareM)

 ## Copyright